 Outside the struggle for equality, another debate about racism has proliferated over the internet.
 Many white allies are being called out for being “racist.”
 For example, some Middle Eastern and Eastern European influencers painted their faces black in solidarity with Black Lives Matter.
 This is, of course, a hard NO in the U.S., however, the concept of ‘black face’ abroad has less significance.
 So, are these women racist?
 Also, other white allies are being shamed for participating in social media activism like changing their profile pictures to black squares.
 Are these people being unintentionally racist?
 In my opinion, it is nearly impossible to be “accidentally” or “unintentionally” racist.
 For example, if a 4-year old white girl paints her face brown to look like her best friend, no one is going to say this girl is racist — she’s a kid who does not know the significance tied to her actions.
 Racism is the belief that some races are superior to others based on racial characteristics, abilities, or qualities.

-The foreign women who participated in black face to support the U.S. protests are not racist, as they do not believe in “racism” as I defined it above.
+The foreign women who participated in black face to support the U.S. protests are not racist, as they do not support the support “racism,” the belief, as defined above.
 These women, while trying to support the equality of races, inadvertently found themselves participating in an act that has been historically used to mock and insult black people.
 However, these women certainly were not acting with racist intent (but more education on the matter certainly would help!).

-The only way someone could be accidentally racist is if this person knowingly acts in a way that perpetuates the belief that some races are superior to others and, for some reason, this person does not realize that this is what racism is….
-There is a world of difference between advocating racist ideas and accidentally saying something that may be construed as racist by the listener.
+Racism is a way of thinking; it is intentional, hurtful, and despicable.
+There is a world of difference between advocating racist ideas and accidentally saying or doing something that that is racially insensitive.
 In short, if you believe that certain races are superior — you are indeed racist, and you damn-well know it.
 However, many do say unintentionally insensitive things.
 These microaggressions can hurt people even without intent.
 Although this act is not by definition racist, it can certainly be offensive and it would be helpful if in our fight for equality, we also took the time to understand why microaggressions can cause injury and adjust our own behavior accordingly.

 On this Juneteenth, let’s talk about race, even if it makes you uncomfortable, in the hopes that one day, we will not need to literally take to the streets to secure civil rights.